tylerpearson/serverless-election-aws/README.md

 ## Election simulation

 The `scripts` directory contains a few Ruby scripts that can be used to load the DynamoDB tables with sample voters and voter file data.
-Additionally, there are scripts that are used to simulate voting that would occur on Election Day.
+Additionally, there are scripts that are used to simulate voting that would occur during voting.

 ```
 .